brson/wasm-opt-rs/notes.md

 and emits the correct metadata to tell cargo to include the archive in the crate's library (`.rlib`) file, and subsequently in the final executable.
-It is widely used in the Rust ecosystem and has a whole lot of platform-specific, toolchain-specific knowledge about how to drive various parts of the C/C++ toolchain.
+It is widely used in the Rust ecosystem and contains a great deal of platform-specific, toolchain-specific knowledge about how to drive various parts of the C/C++ toolchain.
 But it is mostly intended for building small bits of code to supplement Rust crates.
 It is not a full build system.